World to NYC

-This program will connect innovators in specific industries from around the world with local stakeholders, share global best practices, strengthen the city’s economy, and create more economic opportunities for all.
+This program connects innovators in various industries from around the world with New York City stakeholders, shares global best practices, strengthens the city’s economy, and creates more economic opportunities for all.

 Through a competitive selection process, the World to NYC – Global Industry Challenge brings the most innovative later stage and established startups from around the world to NYC.
-While they are here, each company will get an inside look into NYC’s ecosystem and begin to build partnerships with local and national firms along with relevant community groups.
-For more information, please visit worldtonyc.com
+While they are here, each company gets an inside look into NYC’s ecosystem and begins to build partnerships with local and national firms along with relevant community groups.

-The first program in 2014 focused on "New" Manufacturing: the growing convergence between software and the physical world, the rise of 3D printing, and connected devices.
-Over the course of three days (May 12-14), thirteen events were organized which were attended by over 55 local organizations and more than 300 people.
+The "New" Manufacturing session, the growing convergence between software and the physical world, the rise of 3D printing, and connected devices, took place over the course of three days.
+In total, thirteen events were organized which were attended by over 55 local organizations and more than 300 people.
 Highlights included tours of the Brooklyn Navy Yard, New Lab, NYDesigns, and the Urban Future Lab, plus interactive sessions with leaders from GE, Pfizer, Quirky, and MakerBot.

 |Date of Program||Countries|